Correspondences in Arakelov geometry and applications to the case of Hecke operators on modular curves: Functoriality in

 The last inequality, valid for some $\lambda > 0$ depending only on the choice of charts, follows from the continuity of $\theta_Q^*\mu_X$ on $\overline{\disco}$.
 Putting $n:=n_P$ we then find that

 where the last follows by application of Lemma \ref{ramificacion} to $f_2 \circ \eta_Q \in \Sch (\disco)$.
 Finally,

 This achieves the proof of \eqref{acotamiento} for $f_2$. $\blacksquare$ \\

 \begin{rem} J.-B. Bost explained to us another way to handle the problem of the ramification points.
 Let $C_\ph^\infty(Y)$ be the subspace of $C^\infty(Y)$ consisting of functions whose support does not contain the set of branched points of $\ph$.
-A result by Deny and Lions (\cite{DeLi}, Théorème II.2.2), using Cartan's theory of \emph{balayage}, ensures that $C_\ph^\infty(Y)$ is dense in $\Luno(Y)$.
-Then to obtain a well defined pull-back map $\ph^* : \Luno(Y) \rightarrow \Luno(X)$, it suffices to show the continuity of $\ph^*$ on $C_\ph^\infty(Y)$, which can be easily done (e.g. using Lemma \ref{comparacion} and the classical Poincaré inequality).
+A result by Deny and Lions (\cite{DeLi}, Th\'eor\`eme II.2.2), using Cartan's theory of \emph{balayage}, ensures that $C_\ph^\infty(Y)$ is dense in $\Luno(Y)$.
+Then to obtain a well defined pull-back map $\ph^* : \Luno(Y) \rightarrow \Luno(X)$, it suffices to show the continuity of $\ph^*$ on $C_\ph^\infty(Y)$, which can be easily done (e.g. using Lemma \ref{comparacion} and the classical Poincar\'e inequality).
 This approach avoids the use of Lemma \ref{ramificacion}, though is less elementary. \end{rem}